mindhivefi/ts-form-validation/README.md

 };
 ```

-Now you have the basic checking for form fields.
+Now we have the basic checking rules for form fields.
 All fields except the `photoURL` -field are required.
-Notice that `validator.isEmail` and `validator.isLength` -functions are here imported from validator -library, which is specialized to check correctes of a single values.
+Notice that `validator.isEmail` and `validator.isLength` -functions are imported from validator -library, which is specialized to check correctnes of a single values.
 You can use validator library, any other checker or do your own checkers with `ts-form-validation`.
 This framework only helps you with the structure and strong typing.

 ### 3. Validation rule to check interdependant rules on form